Skip to main content

 IF(condition=true, option A, option B)

-In the example below, the formula is going to calculate 20% commission if Income is greater than or equal to Β£50,000, but 10% if it is less than Β£50,000.
+In the example below, the formula is going to calculate 20% commission if Income is greater than or equal to £50,000.
+However it will calculate 10% if it's less than £50,000.

 • The condition is @Income

-• The equals is replaced by the variable, in this case greater than or equal to
+• The variable replaces the equals, in this case greater than or equal to

 • Option A is the variable if the condition is hit, so Income multiplied by 0.2 to give 20% of the total of Income

-• Option B is if the condition is not hit, so Income multiplied by 0.1 to give 10% of the total of Income
+• Option B is if the condition isn't hit, so Income multiplied by 0.1 to give 10% of the total of Income

 Functions